-However, WP Super Cache gets around this problem, allowing HTML files to be generated and served without ever invoking a single line of PHP.
 Using WP Super Cache allows your server to serve cached HTML pages at the same speed it serves regular graphic files.
 Consider WP Super Cache if your site is struggling to cope with its daily number of visitors, or if it appears on Digg.com, Slashdot.org or any other popular site.

 Web server caching' is more complex but is used in very high traffic sites.
 A wide range of options are available, beyond the scope of this article.
 The simplest solutions start with the server caching locally while more complex and involved systems may use multiple caching servers (also known as reverse proxy servers) "in front" of web servers where the WordPress application is actually running.
 Adding an opcode cache like Alternative PHP Cache (APC) to your server will improve PHP's performance by many times.

 Varnish Cache works in concert with W3 Total Cache to store pre-built pages in memory and serve them quickly without requiring execution of the Apache, PHP, WordPress stack.
-This is a step by step guide to configuring Varnish for WordPress.

 As described within, using a plugin for comments such as Disqus instead of native WordPress comments can assist Varnish by not requiring your readers to login to WordPress and increasing the number of page views that Varnish can serve out of the cache.